Finish Strong with the Right Running Pace (+ Half Marathon Pace Chart)

 2. Do several timed runs during your training

 Another method for estimating your race pace is to do several timed runs during your training.
 The goal is to develop a feel for different speeds over different distances.
-You can then use this during the race to adjust your pace accordingly.
+You can then use this during the race to adjust your running pace accordingly.
 For this method to be effective, you need to be very aware of your body.

 This pace calculator will help you determine the pace you ran over different distances: